amccarthy3950/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch gives us information how Route matches, it's good to use it without arguments to get app's current path and url

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before? this is a process when app checks information provided by user and provides instructions to user how to pass it. for example, when we enter a weak password, we get notification that it is weak and we can't submit it in most cases

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing. it tests entire software product from the beginning to the end, provides us feedback about errors or passed tests

 ## Instructions